mjassim2030/dom-events-lab/readme.md

 ---

-## References
+## 100% Manually Written Code – No AI or Plagiarized Code

-Both MVP and Enhanced Calculators javascript codes has been written by myself, no reference to **AI generated codes** at all, I've refered to the below references from MDN and W3School only, All comments written line by line extensivly for each line of code.
+Both MVP and Enhanced Calculators javascript codes has been written by myself, no reference to **AI generated codes** at all, I've refered to the below references from MDN and W3School only, All comments written line by line extensivly for each line of code manually.

 The only part I've used AI-Generated content is for this file content **readme.md**, I asked the GPT to provide me with the standard structure of the readme.md to remind of the **Markdown notations** as I've used them long time ago.